Client

 April 2020 - July 2020

-A banking virtual assistant that learns
+Kasisto Artificial Intelligence - KAI, a banking virtual assistant that learns

 VAs are meant to replace human conversation via auditory and textual means.
-While chatbots are server or company oriented, a VA is user/customer oriented.
+While chatbots are server or company oriented, a Virtual Assistant is user/customer oriented.
 It is an application program that understands natural language voice commands and completes tasks for the customer.
 VAs save money in sales, since they are an addition to the website.
 They help customers troubleshoot, work with discount codes, loyalty programs and solve almost 70% of other customer issues without needing human intervention.

 The Challenge